Inglewood sanitary trunk project

 Tree removal, replanting & repurposing

-For project work, trees will be removed on the North and South side of Bow River.
+For project work, trees were removed on the North and South side of Bow River.
 We are working closely with City Parks to develop a remediation plan to replant new trees or repurpose trees that are removed.

 Trees removed for the project will continue to play a role in the life of our community.

-Some removed trees will be repurposed as benches at the City’s Greenview Area Improvements Project to rest, ponder and enjoy the bustling scene on the North side of the Bow River.
+Some removed trees have been repurposed as benches at the City’s Greenview Area Improvements Project to rest, ponder and enjoy the bustling scene on the North side of the Bow River.
 This demonstrates the City’s commitment to strong community connections and thoughtful stewardship of natural resources.
+Removed trees and shrubs have also been sent to the Calgary Zoo for food for the animals or used in exhibits.

 Construction progress